solenopsys/converged-renderer/readme.md

 ## Usage

-This framework is simply a view layer built on top of the Observable library [`oby`](https://github.com/fabiospampinato/oby), knowing how that works is necessary to understand how this works.
+This framework is simply a view layer built on top of the Observable library [`reactive`](https://github.com/solenopsys/converged-reactive), knowing how that works is necessary to understand how this works.

-This framework basically re-exports everything that `oby` exports, sometimes with a slightly different interface, adjusted for usage as components or hooks, plus some additional functions.
+This framework basically re-exports everything that `reactive` exports, sometimes with a slightly different interface, adjusted for usage as components or hooks, plus some additional functions.

 ### Methods